tnearey/SmartPhoneData/README.md

 ### Goal:
-Produce a .csv file representing tidy data set with the average of each of several selected variable for each activity and each subject for the combined test and training data.
+Produce a text file representing tidy data set with the average of each of several selected variables for each activity and each subject in the combined test and training data.

 ### Running the script
 The script is called run_analysis.R